-It is easy to notice that a basic triple forms the long exact sequence, as shown below, from which we can relate Conley indices of sets involved in the AR-decomposition, that is $M$, $M_a$ and $M_r$.
+It is easy to notice that an index triple forms a long exact sequence, as shown below, from which we can relate the Conley indices of sets involved in the AR-decomposition, that is $M$, $M_a$ and $M_r$.